rachelkim808/particulate-prognostics/README.md

 # particulate-prognostics
-PM2.5 prediction app using machine learning
+A predictive model for daily PM2.5 levels using machine learning and environmental data.